aws-training-vision/ship-detection/README.md

 ## Modeling Strategy

-* Split the dataset into Train and Test datasets.
+1. Split the dataset into Train and Test datasets.

-* Use of openCV library to preprocess and augment the images.
+2. Use of openCV library to preprocess and augment the images.

-* Try different object detection approaches in AWS SageMaker
+3. Try different object detection approaches in AWS SageMaker and figure out ways to address the presence of:
+* clouds near ships
+* ships under haze or within clouds
+* large wake behind the ship due to its movement
+* individual ships in marinas
+* sun reflection on water aroud the ship
+* confusion with waves caused by wind
+* partially visible ships
+* individual ships discrimination when two or more ships are coupled together or when other objects are around, e.g. buoys, barges, wind turbines, etc.

 ## End Goal